Home » Guides » Reviews » Review: JET JWP-13BT

 JET JWP-13BT Overview

-The Jet JWP-13BT is a benchtop thickness planer designed for woodworking enthusiasts and professionals.
+The Jet JWP-13BT is a benchtop thickness planer for woodworking enthusiasts and professionals.
 Some of its notable features include:

 2. Cutting capacity: 13 inches in width and 6 inches in height, making it suitable for a wide range of woodworking projects.